COOKBOOKS

 FRENCH PROVINCIAL COOKING (1960) and FRENCH COUNTRY COOKING (1960) by Elizabeth David

 Elizabeth David wrote books on French, British, and Mediterranean cooking, many of them now classics.
 The books were well researched and carefully written, even authoritative.
-Many had wonderful, hand-drawn illustrations that addd immensely to their appeal and beauty.
-Penguin issued a set called The Elizabeth David Cookery Book Set that included the aforementioned two volumes, plus Italian Food, Mediterranean Food, and Summer Cooking.
+Many have wonderful, hand-drawn illustrations that boost their appeal and beauty.
+Penguin issued a set called The Elizabeth David Cookery Book Set that includes the aforementioned two volumes, plus Italian Food, Mediterranean Food, and Summer Cooking.

 THE TASTE OF COUNTRY COOKING (1976) and IN PURSUIT OF FLAVOR (1988) by Edna Lewis

-The doyenne of Southern Cooking, Edna Lewis stands as the greatest of Southern cooks, though she cooked for years in Manhattan and, thankfully, wrote prolifically about food, kitchens, and Southern life.
+The doyenne of Southern Cooking, Edna Lewis stands alone among Southern cooks.
+She cooked for years in Manhattan, and wrote prolifically about food, kitchens, and Black Southern life.

 THE SCIENCE OF COOKING AND THE ART OF EATING WELL(1891) and ECCO IL TUO LIBRO DI CUCINA (1904) by Pellegrino Artusi

-A wonderful guide to the regional period cooking of Italy.
+A wonderful guide to the early regional cooking of Italy.
 Artusi may be the first writer to describe a national Italian cuisine.

 THE APPRENTICE: MY LIFE IN THE KITCHEN (2015) by Jacques Pépin

-A lovely story of the life of one of our finest cooks, as an apprentice in French kitchens.
+A sweet story of the life as an apprentice in French kitchens.
+Pépin remains one of our most-loved cooks.

 MEDIUM RAW: A BLOODY VALENTINE TO THE WORLD OF FOOD AND THE PEOPLE WHO COOK (2010) by Anthony Bourdain

 Stories of kitchen life and work.
 Read especially the story of Justo Thomas, the fish butcher at Le Bernardin, in NYC, in “My Aim Is True.”
-If I know Bourdain, he took the title from the Elvis Costello’s first album.
-Of course, Bourdain wrote Kitchen Confidential, that exposed the underbelly of kitchen life in the late 20th C., and gave meany hope and redemption.
+If I we know anything about Bourdain, he probably took the title from the Elvis Costello’s first album.
+Of course, Bourdain wrote Kitchen Confidential, that exposed the underbelly of kitchen life in the late 20th C., and gave many hope and redemption.

 DOWN AND OUT IN PARIS (1933) by George Orwell